Grantsmanship

 Option C: À la carte Menu (Targeted Assistance)

-An à la carte menu is charged hourly according to staff contributions and is good for
+An à la carte menu is charged hourly according to staff contributions and is good for organizations who just need "call a friend" support; the following information outlines general hourly ranges.

 • Funder prospect list (10–15 opportunities)